aschey/daemon-slayer/daemon-slayer-gui/README.md

-# Tauri + Next.js + Typescript
+# Tauri + Solid + Typescript

-This template should help get you started developing with Tauri, Next.js and Typescript.
+This template should help get you started developing with Tauri, Solid and Typescript in Vite.

 ## Recommended IDE Setup